 - 4 vegan sausages (I used Field Roast's Smoked Apple Sage which is 368 grams.
 Run the sausages through the food processor to crumble it into small bits-- you can do this by hand, but I find it much easier to do in the processor)

-- 1 tsp dry sage (there's already sage in the sausages I used, but I wanted more sage-y flavor.
+- 1 teaspoon dry sage (there's already sage in the sausages I used, but I wanted more sage-y flavor.
 Use more or less depending on your taste)

 - ½ cup bread crumbs